 Does your country’s legal framework enable confiscation of:

-Proceeds of crime (as defined in article 2 e)) derived from offences covered by the Convention or property the value of which corresponds to that of proceeds of crime derived from offences covered by the Convention (article 12, para.
+Proceeds of crime (as defined in article 2 e)) derived from offences covered by the Convention and the Protocols to which your State is a party or property the value of which corresponds to that of proceeds of crime derived from offences covered by the Convention and the Protocols to which your State is a party (article 12, para.
 1 (a))?

 Yes No

-Property, equipment or other instrumentalities used in or destined for use in offences covered by the Convention (article 12, para.
+Property, equipment or other instrumentalities used in or destined for use in offences covered by the Convention and the Protocols to which your State is a party (article 12, para.
 1 (b))?

 Yes No